INCA Project duration: July 2017 – July 2021

 Part 1: Understanding the Context

-The initial stages of the project will explore the needs, skills and desires of people with aphasia with regard to digital content creation and curation.
-This will involve usability and accessibility testing of existing tools, interviews and systematic literature review.
+The initial stages of the project explored the needs, skills and desires of people with aphasia with regard to digital content creation and curation.
+This involved usability and accessibility testing of existing tools, interviews and a systematic literature review.

 Part 2: A Tool for People with Mild to Moderate Aphasia

-A series of six co-design workshops will explore the design of a content creation and curation technology for people with mild to moderate aphasia.
-The workshops will employ co-design techniques at each stage of the process.
+A series of six co-design workshops explored the design of a content creation and curation technology for people with mild to moderate aphasia.
+This led to the idea of computer-supported constrained creativity.
+We developed the MakeWrite tool which uses this approach.
+The same idea was then used in the Comic Spin app.

 Part 3: A Tool for People with Severe Aphasia

-A second series of co-design workshops will explore content creation and curation for people with more severe aphasia.
-The workshops will focus on investigating blended and tangible technologies, merging the physical and digital worlds, where users interact via a range of physical and digital devices to create and refashion content.
+A second series of co-design workshops explored content creation and curation for people with more severe aphasia.
+We focused on investigating blended and tangible technologies, merging the physical and digital worlds, where users interact via a range of physical and digital devices to create and refashion content.
+We developed the CreaTable tangible device.

 Part 4: Evaluation and Community Projects

-The prototype technologies will be utilised and evaluated in 2 community projects delivered in collaboration with the Stroke Association and Dyscover, and facilitated by a visual artist in residence.
-Project researchers will visit support groups for people with aphasia run by Dyscover and the Stroke Association to deliver the community projects.
+The prototype technologies have been explored and evaluated in two community projects delivered in collaboration with Dyscover, and facilitated by a visual artist in residence.